tomazsaraiva/unity-canvas-chat-bubbles/README.md

 # unity-canvas-chat-bubbles
-A working example of a double slider UI control in Unity.
+An implementation of a Unity chat screen with customizable message bubbles.